sg-s/spikesort/README.md

 ## Plugin architecture

-`spikesort` is built around a plugin architectue for the two most important things it does:
+`spikesort` is built around a plugin architecture for the two most important things it does:

 * dimensionality reduction of spike shapes
 * clustering

-### Default plugins

-`spikesort` ships with the following default plugins for dimensionality reduction:

-1. (1D) spike amplitudes
-2. (1D) fractional spike amplitudes
-3. (1D) relative spike amplitudes
-3. (2D) Principal Components

-and the following default plugins for clustering:

-1. (1D) Gaussian Mixture Models
-2. (2D) Manual Clustering
-3. (ND) Density-Peaks clustering

 ### Writing your own plugins

 Writing your own plugins is really easy: `spikesort` does the heavy lifting in figuring out how to talk to it, and all you have to is write a function that conforms to a few standards:

-#### Naming.
+#### Naming
 Dimensionality reduction plugins have to be called `ssdm_foo.m` and clustering method plugins have to be called `sscm_bar.m`.
 Put them in the same folder as 	`spikesort` and it will automatically include them.

 #### Outputs